-The school/setting will not give your child medicine unless you complete and sign this form, and the school or setting has a policy that the staff can administer medicine.
+The school / setting will not give your child medicine unless you complete and sign this form, and the school or setting has a policy that allows staff to administer medicine.

-Name of school/setting
+Name of school / setting

 Name of child

-Date of birth / /
+Date of birth

-Group/class/form
+Group / class / form

 Medical condition or illness

-Daily care requirements (e.g. before sport/lunchtime)
+Daily care requirements (e.g. before sport / lunchtime)

-Describe what constitutes an emergency for the child, and action taken if this occurs
+Describe what constitutes an emergency for the child, and action to be taken should this occur

 Medicine

-Note: Prescription medicines must
+Beechwood Primary School

-be the original container as dispensed by the pharmacy
+Note: Medicines must be in the original container as dispensed by the pharmacy

 Name/type of medicine (as described on the container)

 Date dispensed / /

 Expiry date / /

 Agreed review date to be initiated by [name of member of staff]

 Dosage and method

 When to be given

 Any other instructions

 Timing

 Special precautions:

+Has this medicine been administered to the child before and without any adverse side-effects?
+Yes or No (circle as appropriate)

+If 'No' please give details?

-Are there any side effects that the school/setting needs to know about?
+Are there any side effects that the school / setting needs to know about?

-Self administration Yes
+Self-administration

 Procedures to take in an emergency

 Contact Details

 Name

 Daytime telephone no.

-Mobile telephone no.

 Relationship to child

 Address

 Who is the person to be contacted in an emergency (state if different for offsite activities)

-Emergency telephone contact no.

 Name and phone no. Of GP

 I understand that I must deliver the medicine personally to [agreed member of staff]

-I accept that this is a service that the sch ool/setting is not obliged to undertake.
+I accept that this is a service that the school / setting is not obliged to undertake.

-give consent to the school/setting sta accordance with the school/setting policy my knowledge, accurate at the time of writing and I ff (or my son/daughter) administering medicine in a landerstand that I must notify the school/setting in ency of medication or if medication is stopped.
+The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to the school / setting staff (or my son / daughter) administering medicine in accordance with the school / setting policy.
+I understand that I must notify the school / setting in writing of any change in dosage or frequency of medication or if medication is to be stopped being administered.

-Date Signature(s)

-Appendix 'B' Head teacher Agreement to Administer Medicine Name of school/setting It is agreed that [name of child] will receive [quantity and name of medicine] every day at [time medicine to be administered e.g. lunchtime or afternoon break].
-[Name of child] will be given/supervised whilst he/she takes their medication by [name of member of staff].
-This arrangement will continue until [either end date of course of medicine or until instructed by parents].
+Date: \\\\\

+Signature(s):

+Appendix 'B'

+Head Teacher Agreement to Admin nister Medicine

+Name of school / setting Beechwood Primary Scho Beechwood Primary School

+It is agreed that every day at

+will be medication by / she takes their

+This arrangement will continue until

 Date

 Signed

-(The Head teacher/Head of setting/name ed member of staff)
+(The Head Teacher / Head of setting / na

-Appendix 'C
+Appendix 'C'

-Request for child to carry his/he r medicine
+Request for Pupil to Carry Their Own Medicine

-THIS FORM MUST BE COMPLET ED BY PARENTS/GUARDIAN
+THIS FORM MUST BE COMPLETED BY A PARENT / GUARDIAN

-If staff have any concerns discus ss request with healthcare professionals
+If staff have any concerns discuss request with healthcare professionals

 Name of school

 Name of child

 Date medicine provided by parent / /

-Group/class/form
+Group / Class / Form

 Name of medicine

-Procedures to be taken in an
+Procedures to be taken in an emergency

-emergency